Search for a timber, Application or Project

 Can engineered floors be sanded and refinished?

-Ours can.
-As a general rule, if you glue down a floor with a wear layer thicker than 1.0mm, a trained sander and polisher can cut back and re-coat.
-Ours are mostly 4mm with some 2mm still sold in the market.
-Cheaper floors with either printed wood grain or timber veneers of 0.6mm and less can not be re-coated – nor can floated floors.
+Cheaper floors with either printed wood grain or timber veneers of 0.6mm and less can not be re-coated – nor can floating floors.
 Coating type can also influence the amount taken off during sanding.
 Some polishes can require only 0.3mm to be sanded off the surface.

 Do engineered hardwood floors scratch easily?

 This comes down to coating durability and care.
 Obviously a solid timber floor and an engineered floor can both scratch.
-This is something to be wary of.
-Solid floors are typically more expensive once you factor in installation and coating prices but they do have the advantage of being sanded after trades move out.
+This is something to take into consideration when choosing your flooring.
+Solid floors are typically more expensive once you factor in installation and coating costs but they do have the advantage of being sanded after trades move out.
 This allows any scratch to be sanded away and polished.
 You must take care when installing prefinished boards to reduce the risk of scratching and negating the advantage of a more affordable, factory finish.

-Can you install Australian Oak over in-slab heating?
+Can you install engineered flooring over in-slab heating?

-Yes, Australian Oak engineered flooring can be laid in front of large windows or over the top of in-slab heating (see warranty for details).
+Yes, ASH’s engineered timber flooring can be laid in front of large windows or over the top of in-slab heating (see warranty for details).

 View all faqs